 14.04: Volunteer Requirements

 (1) Before beginning work for the Department, all volunteers shall receive training.
-Said training shall include information on the mandates and operations of the Department, with a particular emphasis on the laws and regulations governing client confidentiality.
+The training shall include information on the mandates and operations of the Department, with a particular emphasis on the laws and regulations governing client confidentiality.

 (2) Every volunteer shall sign an Agreement agreeing to comply with 110 CMR and the applicable laws regarding client confidentiality.